Skip to main content

 Fotyma / Shutterstock

 Dinner time is meant to be enjoyable and relaxing, but it can quickly turn into an annoyance if your dog constantly begs for scraps.
 Fortunately, begging is a learned behavior, and you can help your dog unlearn it by following our tips.
-When in doubt, feed your pup in a different room, train him to follow basic commands, and reinforce good behavior with treats and attention.
+When in doubt, feed your pup in a different room, train them to follow basic commands, and reinforce good behavior with treats and attention.

 Mary Johnson